 The interpretation of a Message to be sent is dependent on the implementation and on the constraints on the Protocol Stacks implied by the Connection's transport properties.
-For example, a Message could be the payload of a single datagram for a UDP Connection.
-Another example would be an HTTP Request for an HTTP Connection.
+For example, a Message could be the payload of a single datagram for a UDP Connection; or an HTTP Request for an HTTP Connection.